FullStackDevZ/AmazonManager/README.md

 Git link: https://github.com/alisarkeshik/AmazonManager

-Open the file "Amazon-Manager-Video.gif" to see the program run.
+To see the program run open the file: "Amazon-Manager-Video.gif"

 Technology used